aamyaaaa/aamya_intern_repo_dev/git_understanding.md

 * **Switching Context**: We stage our changes before using `git stash` to quickly save and switch branches for an urgent task.
 * **Awaiting Prerequisite**: We wait for a required dependency or another team's merge before finalizing our commit.
 * **Final Testing**: We use the staged state for a final verification check before making the permanent record.

+## Branching & Team Collaboration Reflection

+### Why is pushing directly to main problematic?
+Pushing directly to the main branch is risky because it can introduce bugs or unfinished features into production-ready code.
+It removes the opportunity for code review and makes it harder to track or revert breaking changes, especially in team environments.

+### How do branches help with reviewing code?
+Branches allow developers to work on features or fixes in isolation.
+Changes can be reviewed through pull requests before being merged into main, ensuring better code quality, consistency, and fewer bugs.
+Reviewers can give feedback without affecting the stable codebase.

+### What happens if two people edit the same file on different branches?
+Git keeps the changes separate until the branches are merged.
+If both developers modify the same lines, a merge conflict occurs, which must be manually resolved.
+This ensures that no one’s work is silently overwritten.